Codecademy/docs/content/general/information-technology/information-technology.md

   - 'paths/fundamentals-of-cybersecurity'
 ---

-**Information Technology**, also known as IT, is the use of digital technological tools to store and turn data into useful information.
+**Information Technology**, also known as IT, is the use of digital tools and technologies to store, process, obtain, transmit, and manage useful information.
+IT encompasses a spectrum of tasks, including designing, implementing, and maintaining systems, networks, databases, and applications.
 Due to living in a technology-driven world, IT plays a major role in people's lives whether it's fixing a cracked screen on a phone, doing a data transfer from an old computer to another one, or repairing a PC's hardware.

 ## Roles